shopware/docs/products/extensions/search/extensibility.md

 ## Additional filtering

 You may want to filter your definition.
 This can be done by extending the CriteriaBuilder.
-An example can be found in `Swag\EnterpriseSearch\Category\SalesChannelCategorySearchCriteriaBuilder`:
+An example can be found in [`Swag\EnterpriseSearch\Category\SalesChannelCategorySearchCriteriaBuilder`](https://gitlab.com/shopware/shopware/enterprise/swagenterprisesearchplatform/-/blob/release/src/Category/SalesChannelCategorySearchCriteriaBuilder.php).
-{% embed url="https://gitlab.com/shopware/shopware/enterprise/swagenterprisesearchplatform/-/blob/release/src/Category/SalesChannelCategorySearchCriteriaBuilder.php" caption="Criteria Builder" %}

 <!-- markdown-link-check-enable -->